A method to measure the integral vertical intensity and angular distribution of atmospheric muons with a stationary plastic scintillator bar detector: Integral vertical muon intensity and angular distribution

 At the preferred value of $n$, the simulation time $T_{\rm sim}$ must be recalculated, as noted near the end of Section \ref{sec:simulation}.
-Taking this into account, the measured integral vertical intensity is changed to $I_0=(114.9\pm 0.63 ({\rm stat})\pm 12.9 ({\rm syst}))~{\rm m}^{-2}{\rm s}^{-1}{\rm sr}^{-1}$, where the large systematic uncertainty (11.1\%) was estimated by varying $n$ within the 1$\sigma$ interval derived from Figure \ref{fig:chisquared-n}, and calculating $I_0$ with the corrected $T_{\rm sim}$ at each value.
+Taking this into account, the measured integral vertical intensity is changed to $I_0=(114.9\pm 12.9 ({\rm stat}) \pm 6.2({\rm syst}))~{\rm m}^{-2}{\rm s}^{-1}{\rm sr}^{-1}$, where the large statistical uncertainty ($\sim 11\%$) arises from the variation of $n$ within the 1$\sigma$ interval derived from Figure \ref{fig:chisquared-n}, and calculating $I_0$ with the corrected $T_{\rm sim}$ at each value.
 Within errors, this is consistent with the measurement reported assuming $n=2$.
 Both measurements are in reasonable agreement with expectations for the $\mu^+ + \mu^-$ flux at this altitude (see for example Figure 29.4 in \cite{pdg:2018}), absent strong geomagnetic anomalies.